home-assistant/home-assistant.io/source/_integrations/alexa.intent.markdown

 <div class='note'>

 If you want to use the Slot ID Template Variables, you can set an optional ID for each Slot Value in your Skills Intent Slot Configuration.
-If you have multiple similar Slot Values e.g. South Station, East Station, West Station it is recommended to use the Variables ending with _NEAREST and _NEAREST_ID because the normal Slot Variable will always fall back to the "Spoken Text" when there is more than one possible resolution.
+If you have multiple similar Slot Values e.g. South Station, East Station, West Station it is recommended to use the variables ending with _NEAREST and _NEAREST_ID because the normal Slot Variable will always fall back to the "Spoken Text" when there is more than one possible resolution.

 </div>

-Assuming that the Slot is called `SlotTest` - here are a few examples for each Slot Variable:
+Assuming that the Slot is called `SlotTest` - here is a list with all possible variables.

 | Variable Name         | Description                                                                                                                                                                                                              |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |